sallakontio/sallakontio/README.md

 - 👋 Hi, I’m @sallakontio
-- 👀 I’m interested in neuroscience, bioinformatics, health technology and biotech
+- 👀 I’m interested in health technology and software development
-- 🌱 I’m currently learning R, Python and SQL
+- 🌱 I’m currently learning JavaScript

 <!---
 sallakontio/sallakontio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.